gordicaleksa/pytorch-original-transformer/README.md

 * Dump [tensorboard data](#evaluating-nmt-models) into `runs/`, just run `tensorboard --logdir=runs` from your Anaconda
 * Periodically write some training metadata to the console

-*Note: data loading is slow in torch text I've implemented a custom wrapper which adds the caching mechanisms and makes things ~30x faster!*
+*Note: data loading is slow in torch text, and so I've implemented a custom wrapper which adds the caching mechanisms and makes things ~30x faster! (it'll be slow the first time you run stuff)*

 ### Inference (Translating)